-What is privacy by design and privacy by default in GDPR?
+What does data protection by design and default mean?

 That’s a big topic, and it can be challenging to understand all the ins and outs.
 But we’ll go over what privacy means for your company and any technology or GDPR context you might need!